-Elizabeth Marincola is President of the nonprofit membership organization Society for Science & the Public (SSP) and publisher of Science News, the award-winning magazine.
+Elizabeth Marincola is the CEO of the Public Library of Science, as well as the former President of the nonprofit membership organization Society for Science & the Public (SSP) and publisher of Science News, the award-winning magazine.
 SSP’s other programs and publications include the Intel Science Talent Search (formerly known as the Westinghouse Science Talent Search), the Intel International Science and Engineering Fair, Science News for Kids, Science News Prime for the iPad, and the Broadcom MASTERS (for middle school students.)

 Marincola was for fourteen years Executive Director of the American Society for Cell Biology, a leading scientific society, distinguished for its Congressional advocacy, promotion of access to the scientific literature, and support of women and underrepresented minorities in science.
 For its work, Marincola accepted the 2004 Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring from the President of the United States.
 The ASCB honored her service in 2002 by naming her, with the late actor-advocate Christopher Reeve, the first Citizen Member of the Society.